 A well used ebike is not necessarily a problem bike.
 We have ebikes in our workshop that have over 20,000km on their odometers and they still work perfectly.
 Those ebikes have been regularly serviced and well maintained by their owners.

-A bike that has had little use can sometimes be more problematic if it has sat there unused for long periods of time.
-That is generally when the most electrical and battery faults develop.
 Similarly if the bike has been in an accident it can also develop major faults.
 Check the battery case for marks or signs of it being dropped.
-Check the brake levers, frame and motor casing too.
+Check the brake levers, frame and motor casing for scratches and dents too.

 Ask about the servicing history of the bike – where it is usually serviced?
 When was it last serviced?
 Has it been regularly serviced by a workshop that is experienced with ebikes?